Mira: Variability

 From northern temperate latitudes, Mira is generally not visible between late March and June due to its proximity to the Sun.
 This means that at times several years can pass without it appearing as a naked-eye object.

-The pulsations of Mira variables cause the star to expand and contract, but also to change its temperature.
+The pulsations of Mira variables cause the star to expand and contract, and to change its temperature.
 The temperature is highest slightly after the visual maximum, and lowest slightly before minimum.
 The photosphere, measured at the Rosseland radius, is smallest just before visual maximum and close to the time of maximum temperature.
 The largest size is reached slightly before the time of lowest temperature.
 The bolometric luminosity is proportional to the fourth power of the temperature and the square of the radius, but the radius varies by over 20% and the temperature by less than 10%.

 In Mira, the highest luminosity occurs close to the time when the star is hottest and smallest.
 The visual magnitude is determined both by the luminosity and by the proportion of the radiation that occurs at visual wavelengths.
 Only a small proportion of the radiation is emitted at visual wavelengths and this proportion is very strongly influenced by the temperature (Planck's law).
 Combined with the overall luminosity changes, this creates the very big visual magnitude variation with the maximum occurring when the temperature is high.

 Infrared VLTI measurements of Mira at phases 0.13, 0.18, 0.26, 0.40 and 0.47, show that the radius varies from at phase 0.13 just after maximum to at phase 0.40 approaching minimum.
 The temperature at phase 0.13 is 3192±200 K and 2918±183 K at phase 0.26 about halfway from maximum to minimum.
 The luminosity is calculated to be at phase 0.13 and at phase 0.26.